djhshih/mobsnvf/README.md

 ## Running multiple samples

 An easy way to run multiple samples using this workflow is to use Dlazy.
-Check __[GitHub: djhshih/dlazy](https://github.com/djhshih/dlazy)__ for instructions on installation and basic use.
+Check __[djhshih/dlazy](https://github.com/djhshih/dlazy)__ for instructions on installation and basic use.

 You may use dlazy to run your samples in as follows: